Afghan official says insurgents kill 11 soldiers in west

-KABUL, Afghanistan — An Afghan official says at least 11 soldiers were killed when their checkpoint came under an attack by Insurgents in western Farah province.
+KABUL, Afghanistan — At least 11 soldiers were killed when their checkpoint came under an attack by Insurgents in western Afghanistan, a provincial official said Saturday.

-Mohammad Naser Mehri, spokesman for the provincial governor, says four other soldiers were wounded in the gun battle in Bala Buluk district.
+Mohammad Naser Mehri, spokesman for the Farah provincial governor, said four other soldiers were wounded in the gun battle in Bala Buluk district.
 Mehri said nine insurgents were killed and 13 others wounded.

 Mehri said a “large number” of insurgents launched an attack late Friday night and the battle continued into early Saturday.